MoritzSeeger/Web-App---UniNtelligent---MoritzSeeger_JoanSchagon/docs/readme.md

 READ ME-
-Welcome to our repository: ProfMatch
+Welcome to our repository: UniNtelligent
 Our goal is to make university course selecton a great experience :)

 You will find all associated documentation under /docs